Moroccan harissa is a fiery hot chili paste; not for the faint of heart! Make this recipe to add bold flavor to your favorite African foods.

 Drain the water that the peppers are soaking in.
 Then squeeze as much excess liquid as possible from the peppers.

-5. Puree the hot chili paste.
+5. Puree the moroccan harissa.

 Store the harissa paste in a container with a tight fitting lid.
 Keep it in the refrigerator and use it within a month or so.